-Eastern Oregon is a winter playground.
-You’ll discover that east Oregonians are blessed with light fluffy powder snow, hungry steelhead, friendly elk, and day after day of bright sunny winter weather.
+You’ll discover that east Oregonians are blessed with light fluffy powder snow, hungry steelhead, friendly wildlife, and day after day of bright sunny winter weather.
 We enjoy our secret runs at ski hills that feel like we own them, ‘cause in a couple of instances we actually do.
 Folks that live here are accustomed to seeing Rocky Mt.
 Elk on their morning drive and gridlock is waiting for the herd to cross the road.
 We love our prized winter fishing holes along wild and scenic rivers, and the exhilaration of riding a snowmobile through trackless mountain meadows.
 East Oregonians simply know that winter is best paired with a hand-crafted brew from one of our seven microbreweries.
 That’s what winter is out here.

 Navigating the Winter Menu